 Despite Astralis’ dominance, however, another team has now laid claim to the prize.
 Earlier this month, Team Liquid became only the second team ever to win the Grand Slam, claiming the top prize after tournaments in Sydney, Dallas, Occitane, and Cologne.
 Their winning form has continued, and now the team is tied as one of the most successful Counter-Strike teams ever.

-With their win over ENCE at IEM Chicago this weekend, the team became one of professional CS:GO’s most successful teams ever.
+With their win over ENCE at IEM Chicago this weekend, the team became one of the best CS:GO teams ever.
 While Astralis has slipped from its near-unassailable top spot in recent months, Team Liquid has won five top-tier tournaments in a row over the past few months, rivalling the successes of former Counter-Strike juggernauts Fnatic and Ninjas in Pyjamas.

 In fact, the team’s recent success means that it’s now surpassed Astralis’ winning streak across all competitions.
 Prizes like the Grand Slam are limited to the most prestigious events, but when factoring in Liquid’s appearances at smaller competitions, their win streak is even more impressive than Astralis’.